zivuch/node-s3-upload/README.md

 # Uploading Files to AWS S3 with NodeJS

-Uploading Files to AWS S3 with Multer and Node.js and storing the file information in postgres database
+Adding Files to AWS S3 using Multer and Node.js, and saving file details in a PostgreSQL database.

 ## Create an account on Amazon S3